pghgh/daily-weather-forecast/README.md

 # daily-weather-forecast

-Daily Weather Forecast - A web application that offers daily weather information
+Daily Weather Forecast - A web application that offers, for a given city, the temperature in degree Celsius at the current time in GMT.

 # Technical details